shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 - this is why we have a "thread per request model" in spring mvc, which i believe caps at 200 threads to prevent out of memory errors etc
 - it has caveats like -
   - creating and managing threads are expensive - recall how it has its own stack etc
-  - number of context switching increases, which too is an expensive operation - recall **thrashing**
+  - number of context switches increases, which too is an expensive operation - recall **thrashing**
   - assume that there are two kinds of calls a web server supports - one that makes a call to an external service and one that calls the database. assume the external service has a performance bug, which makes the first call very slow. this way, if we had for e.g. 150 requests for first call and 150 for the second call (assume 200 is the default thread pool size in embedded tomcat), the 150 instances of the second call would start to be affected because of the 150 instances of the first call now
 - so, the newer model used by for e.g. spring web flux is **asynchronous** and **non blocking**
-- the thread is no longer blocked waiting for the response - a callback is provided which is called once the request is resolved
+- the thread is no longer blocked - a callback gets invoked once the request is resolved
 - so now, we can go back to the **thread per core** model - which is much more optimal
 - there can be problems like **callback hell** etc, which is solved by using libraries like project reactor for reactive style of programming, which is more declarative to write